athlohangade/scheduler-in-xv6/README.md

 - Open the *xv6* folder and type `make qemu-nox` to run qemu on existing terminal.
 Or type `make qemu` to run qemu on new window.
 - For **testing**, type `make qemu-nox TEST_FLAG=SCHED_TEST`.
-This sets the testing flag to *SCHED_TEST* in Makefile and enables code required for testing.
+This sets the testing flag to *SCHED_TEST* in Makefile and enables some additional code required for testing.
 - To clean the files generated during compilation, type `make clean`.
 - To exit qemu, type `Ctrl-A` followed by letter `X`.